Induction melting Benefits

-Click to read how the efficiency, effectiveness and safety of your melting process can be improved with induction.
+Click to read how the efficiency, effectiveness, and safety of your melting process can be improved with induction.

-Induction heating provides hands-free heating, involves no operator skill required for manufacturing, even distribution of heating and fast, controllable temperature ramp
+Induction melting provides hands-free heating, involves no operator skill required for manufacturing, even distribution of heating and fast, controllable temperature ramp

 A single-position 6-turn helical coil is used to generate the required heating for application.
 The crucible is heated in 70 seconds with the 5kW power supply.